-No, you don’t need to buy all the coffee!
+No, you don’t need to buy all the coffee just because your 9 month old won’t sleep!
 Instead, read on and arm yourself with knowledge of what is going on with your child developmentally and how to prevent those milestones from wreaking havoc on both you and your baby’s sleep.

 Practice Makes Perfect and Change Can Be Good

-Also, for those with babies that do go to sleep independently and are having sleep issues at this age, in addition to practicing milestones consider that your baby may need a change to their routine.
-At this age, babies need about 3.5 hours of awake time before naps and, 10-12 hours of overnight sleep and 2-3 hours of daytime sleep.
-Lastly, it never hurts to go back to the basics and make sure their nursery is conducive to good sleep; dark, cool, quiet and boring.
+At this age, babies need about 3.5 hours of awake time before naps.
+They need 10-12 hours of overnight sleep and 2-3 hours of daytime sleep.
+Lastly, it never hurts to go back to the basics and make sure their nursery is conducive to good sleep; dark, cool, quiet, and boring.

 Hello Separation Anxiety

 To alleviate the impact of separation anxiety on sleep, try confidently narrating what you are doing for your baby during nap time and bedtime routine.
 When you place them in their crib, keep your goodbye short and calm and then leave the room.
-Be prepared for the potential of a “hey, where are your going?” cry and ensure you keep your response to this type of crying consistent with how you would respond in any other crying situation.
-Lastly, alternate which parent does nap time and bedtime routine so your baby doesn’t get upset when one parent is there vice the other.
+Be prepared for the potential of a “hey, where are you going?” cry.

 Lastly, don’t stray away from your routine!
 A steady routine will make your baby feel confident as to what to expect during the day and for bedtime.
 So keeping your nap time and bedtime routines the same will only steer you away from the temptation of adding in new sleep props.
 It will also give your baby confidence in what is to come and aid in lessening any separation anxiety they may be experiencing.